 Writing Portfolio 101: How to Impress Clients in 5 Steps

-For a writer — be it a ghostwriter, content writer, or a journalist — a good writing portfolio is the culmination of a lot of things.
+For a writer — be it a ghostwriter, freelance writer, or a journalist — a good writing portfolio is the culmination of a lot of things.
 It represents the result of your hard work, your pride and joy, and, perhaps most importantly, it’s how you get more writing jobs.
-Recommendations, word of mouth, pitches — all of these will direct potential clients to your portfolio, where the proof of your good work will lie.
+Recommendations, word of mouth, pitches — all of these will direct potential clients to your writer website, where the proof of your good freelance writing work will lie.

 So what is a portfolio, what shape and form does it take, and how can you create one that will wow clients into working with you?
 This post will walk you through everything you need to know about building your own impressive writing portfolio.

 Step 1: Identify the purpose of your portfolio